 Hill Street, Wexford

-Hill Street is a small stretch of road that is located in the heart of Wexford Town.
-Traffic-wise, it is a relatively busy street, as many motorists will take the R769 regional road when entering the town centre.
+Hill Street is a small, busy road that is located in the heart of Wexford Town.
+It is a part of the R769 regional road that leads into the town centre.

 On Hill Street, you will find: